martinlynge/bit-docs/content/docs/importing-components.md

 ## Bindings

-In reality, although our code may be built for modularity, files may require each other relatively like in the example component [string/left-pad](https://bitsrc.io/bit/utils/string/left-pad/code).
+In reality, although code may be built for modularity, files may require each other relatively as shown in the example component [string/left-pad](https://bitsrc.io/bit/utils/string/left-pad/code).

 ```js
 import isString from '../is-string';
 ```

-Relative paths couple a component to a specific project directory structure and therefore makes the component hard to reuse from other project structures.
+Relative paths (`../is-string`) couple a component to a specific project directory structure, therefore it makes the component hard to reuse from other project structures.
 Bit aims to make code sharing frictionless by isolating components in their original context.
-To do this, whenever relative import statements are being used in components, Bit generates a special kind of files called `bindings` to make sure the component dependencies would be resolved from any project structure without delivering redundant or duplicated code.
+To do this, whenever relative import statements are being used in components, Bit generates `bindings` , which is a special kind of files that verifies that the component dependencies would be resolved from any project structure, without delivering redundant or duplicated code.

-For example, the [string/pad-left](https://bitsrc.io/bit/utils/string/left-pad) component above depends on the component [string/is-string](https://bitsrc.io/bit/utils/validation/is-string) and uses a relative import statement to call it.
+For example, the [string/left-pad](https://bitsrc.io/bit/utils/string/left-pad) component, depends on the component [string/is-string](https://bitsrc.io/bit/utils/validation/is-string) and uses a relative import statement to call it.
 To make sure [string/is-string](https://bitsrc.io/bit/utils/validation/is-string) is resolved correctly, Bit creates a binding file in the correct path of the component that includes an absolute import statement to the dependency.

 `is-string.js`